Claremont Park Playground: site specific playground in refurbished park delivered as benchmark for new town centre

 The design concept for the playground draws directly from the natural and industrial history of the River Brent, which once meandered through forested banks before feeding reservoirs and the canal system.
-This layered history is reimagined through a series of sculptural play interventions - a water play area with rippling topography and natural boulders evokes a slipway, while a bouldering wall suggests the edge of a dam.
-The Flotsam Play Towers - a bespoke hardwood timber structure with irregular geometry and shimmering stainless steel shingles - rises from an imagined reservoir, offering immersive, exploratory play.
+This layered history is reimagined through a series of sculptural play interventions – a water play area with rippling topography, boulders, slipways and sluices, while a bouldering wall suggests the edge of a dam.
+Tall Flotsam Play Towers - a bespoke hardwood timber structure with irregular geometry and shimmering stainless steel shingles - rise from an imagined reservoir.
 This narrative-driven approach invites children to move between worlds - natural, industrial, and imaginary - through physically engaging and sensorially rich elements.
-Water channels and spillways tumble down colourful slopes, inviting children to scramble, splash, and invent games.
-These experiences reflect broader design principles for the park - inclusivity, sociability, connectivity, and activity - resulting in a play environment that feels both grounded in its local context and expressive in form.
+These experiences reflect broader design principles for the park - inclusivity, sociability and activity.
 As a result, Claremont Park Playground contributes not only to the landscape’s ecological regeneration but also to the cultural and communal fabric of Brent Cross Town.

 “Our focus at Brent Cross Town is to deliver parks, public spaces and amenities first.
 It was important to us that we opened Claremont Park at the earliest possible opportunity and give the local community an important new and permanent park to enjoy.
 By extending and transforming the existing Claremont Way Open Space we have created a new neighbourhood park that has something for everyone and, importantly, helps to support the increase in the biodiversity of the area.”